JonyEpsilon/gorilla-repl.org/start.md

 There's a [short video](https://vimeo.com/87139900) talking a little more about how the plots work, and how they try and fit nicely with the Clojure way of thinking (plots are values) which might interest you.

+### Other kinds of output

+Plots aren't the only way that Gorilla can give you a more useful view into your Clojure values.
+There are a number of other built in functions to view data:

+- `table-view` in the `gorilla-repl.table` namespace let's you view lists-of-lists as tables.
+You can supply an optional vector as a `:columns` argument to label the columns of the table.
+- `latex-view` in the `gorilla-repl.latex` namespace let's you view a string as its rendered LaTeX form.
+- `html-view` in the `gorilla-repl.html` namespace let's you view a string rendered as HTML.

+These built-in view functions are just the beginning though.
+Gorilla REPL has a very [flexible](https://vimeo.com/89529751), [extensible](https://vimeo.com/89532785) renderer so you can plug in new ways of viewing values.
+If your favourite library doesn't have the viewers for the data that you want, then file a feature request, or even better write some code and contribute it!

 ### Editor commands